jsalignon/cactus/docs/6_Enrich/Enrichment.md

 Finally, each elements of the key (`ET`, `PA`, `FC`, `TV`, `COMP`) are split in a separate column in the table as well as the target (`tgt`).

 ### Parameters
 - **_params.motifs_test_type_**: The test to use for motif inputs.
-If 'Binomial' a two-sided binomial test is performed instead of the two-sided Fischer test.
+If 'Binomial' a two-sided binomial test is performed instead of the two-sided Fisher's Exact Test.
 Options: 'binomial' or 'fischer' (any value).
 Default: 'binomial'.

 ### Outputs
 - **Overlap tables**: